 Dance students may pursue study abroad at University of Auckland, New Zealand; University of Ghana, Legon; and Roehampton University, London.
 With approval from the Dance program, courses at these institutions may fulfill dance major and minor requirements.
 Courses in other disciplines taught at these institutions may also be accepted by Washington University.

 The theater and performance studies faculty offer courses in theater history, performance studies, and dramatic and performance theory.
 Majors also may take cross-listed courses in such departments as African and African-American studies; classics; English; East Asian languages and cultures; and film and media studies.
 Our courses analyze theater and performance as resonant and significant cultural practices, both historically and currently.
-Courses combine rigorous critical analysis with attention to the corporeal and material embodiment of actual performance.
+Courses combine critical analysis with attention to the corporeal and material embodiment of actual performance.

-In small, individualized classes (capped by a maximum of 16 students) characterized by a high number of weekly contact hours (generally six), professionally and academically experienced faculty teach a rigorous system of production courses.
-A carefully graduated four-semester sequence in acting culminates in a capstone class for seniors (Acting IV) focused on individual projects.
-A two-tiered directing sequence issues into a public showing of student-directed work, and some students have chosen to direct a fully designed production as their Senior Honors thesis.
+In small, individualized classes (capped by a maximum of 16 students) characterized by a high number of weekly contact hours (generally six), professionally and academically trained faculty teach a rigorous system of production courses.
+A carefully graduated four-semester sequence in acting culminates in a class for seniors (Acting IV) focused on individual projects.
+A two-course directing sequence issues into a public showing of student-directed work, and some students have chosen to direct a fully designed production as their Senior Honors thesis.
 Recent graduates of the acting and directing sequence have been placed in prestigious MFA programs, internships and jobs in regional American theaters, as well as in various professional schools and graduate programs.
 A nationally recognized program in design and technical theater works students through a structure of costume, scene, lighting and sound design courses, with several electives on such topics as mask making and baroque costume that are informed by historical and cultural study.
 A highly successful playwriting program, enriched by the annual A.E.
 Hotchner Playwriting Competition and annual workshops run by leading American dramaturges, has produced playwrights whose work is now being performed in nationally recognized venues such as Chicago's Steppenwolf Theater.